Skip to content

 Saudi Stocks Drop Most Since April as Geopolitical Strife Mounts

-Buzz line4 weeks ago03 mins
+Buzz line2 months ago03 mins

 (Bloomberg) — Saudi Arabian equities fell the most in almost nine months as investors considered the possible fallout of geopolitical tensions in Yemen, Iran and Venezuela.